gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-edu-pack.md

 <img src='/wp-content/uploads/gkc-sign-in-with-github-2.png' class='img-bordered img-responsive center'>

-When you sign in with GitHub, GitKraken Client will check whether your GitHub account has the GitHub Student Pack.
+When you sign in with GitHub, GitKraken Desktop will check whether your GitHub account has the GitHub Student Pack.
 If the app sees the pack, you should see the `Pro` flag in the bottom right of the UI and you will be able to open private repos.

 If you don't see `Pro` then this means GitKraken does not see a pack with the email address tied to your GitHub account.
 This may mean you need to update the primary email address for your GitHub.com account.